2015

 ● The high cost of low rent: hostile neighbors.

-[Later note (2021): there’s no guarantee that I wouldn’t have the same problem in a more expensive apartment.
+[Later note (2021): There’s no guarantee that I wouldn’t have the same problem in a more expensive apartment.
 I suspect that, as long as I have common-wall neighbors and a lack of soundproofing between apartments, the problem will persist.
 The solution, renting a house or a sound-proof apartment, would probably be, not just more expensive, but much more expensive.]

 ● 5-5-2015: It seems to me that the last few decades has seen an inflation in clothes-size designations: I used to wear shirts sized “medium” or at most “large”; now it’s “extra-large”; but I haven’t gotten any bigger.
 I think perhaps it’s because there are an increasing percentage of smaller people in the population, perhaps due to immigration from Mexico and Latin American countries.
-And the clothes manufacturers are loathe to slight them by making them wear “small” clothes, so they shift all the size-names up one, so that the small men can think of themselves as “medium”-sized.
+And the clothes manufacturers are loath to slight them by making them wear “small” clothes, so they shift all the size-names up one, so that the small men can think of themselves as “medium”-sized.

 ● Sunday, 5-10-2015: Desert ride.
 I’ve decided on a new strategy of counterattack for the neighbors to the east, in no. 3: to resume using the nuclear option (the ultimate weapon) against the major aggressor there, in combination with the overt retaliation of the woodblock.
 That leopard does not change her spots.
 Despite all the chances I’ve given her to stop the hostility, she remains dedicated to attacking me in whatever ways she can get away with.
 From now on, I’m going to take off the gloves in my retaliation.